 The yearly event is typically an opportunity to hear the latest stories, innovations, and changes within the world of Guidewire, not to mention a great chance to network.
 Given the constraints imposed in a pandemic world – the event was still able to generate a high level of content and a lot of interesting announcements.

-The main talking point taken away by us at Business Agility was Guidewire’s focus on Cloud and the impetus needed for adoption.
+The main talking point taken away by us at Endava was Guidewire’s focus on Cloud and the impetus needed for adoption.

 Other areas explored at Guidewire Connections 2020 were: